melodyyangaws/sql-based-etl/README.md

 In Spark, driver is a single point of failure in data processing.
 If driver dies, all other linked components will be discarded as well.
 To achieve the optimal performance and cost, we will run the driver on a reliable managed EC2 instance on EKS, and the rest of executors will be on spot instances.

-1.[OPTIONAL] Run a dummy container to validate template files.
+1. [OPTIONAL] Run a dummy container to validate the spot template file.
+NOTE: update the placeholder with corret information.

 ```
 kubectl run --generator=run-pod/v1 jump-pod --rm -i --tty --serviceaccount=nativejob --namespace=spark --image <your_account_number>.dkr.ecr.<your_region>.amazonaws.com/arc:latest sh